 #4 – Entertain

 Show your personality and make your followers chuckle with entertaining content.
-These types of post make your brand more personable and memorable.
+These types of posts make your brand more personable and memorable.
 They’ll stand out in a crowded news feed and are also more likely to get shared too.

-Just be mindful that not everyone has the same sense of humour and what’s funny to you may not be funny to others.
+Just be mindful that not everyone has the same sense of humour so what’s funny to you may not be funny to others.
 On the one hand, this can be a great way to separate your ideal clients from those who aren’t, but it can also backfire too.
 So stay well away from anything that could be controversial or alienate people.

-What to post ⇒ Funny gifs, memes, quotes, videos and quizzes – anything lighthearted that your ideal clients will find entertaining.
+What to post ⇒ Funny gifs, memes, quotes, videos, and quizzes – anything lighthearted that your ideal clients will find entertaining.
 Social media for personal trainers doesn’t need to be stiff and corporate, so choose entertaining posts that reflect your personality.